SNJSchepers/JMBC_Chem1D_lab/README.md

 If the temperature of the reactants is high enough, the mixture will auto-ignite.
 This is an unsteady process, which needs an initial solution and a time integration method.
 The initial solution can be created by solving a steady problem with frozen chemistry, i.e. $\omega_i = 0$.
 You can achieve this by setting `[MODEL_CHEMISTRY]` to `FROZEN` and run Chem1D.
 Then set the chemistry model back to detailed and run a time-dependent simulation with this frozen-chemistry solution as initial point.
 Try this for a methane-air case with an air temperature of 1400 K. The time evolution of some variables (including the maximum temperature) is recorded in a text file called `fort.67`.
 This file can be imported in Matlab for visuualization.

-## 3 Lean premixed stretched flames
+## Exercise 3: Lean premixed stretched flames

 Flame stretch has an important effect on the burning velocity of premixed flames.
 To investigate this, you will compute some stretched premixed flames.
 Enter the `exercise3` directory and compute a lean methane-air flmae with an equivalence ratio of $\phi = 0.6$.
 Record the mass burning rate $m^0$ given at the end of the log file.
 Now apply a constant stretch rate $K$ by setting the option `[STRAINANDCURVATURE_STRAIN] to 50 1/s.
 What happens to the mass burning rate?